 529 savings plan

 With a 529 savings plan, you can invest after-tax income to pay for qualified education expenses without incurring a tax penalty upon withdrawal.
 Qualified K-12 and college expenses include tuition, fees, books, and room and board.
 Tax-free withdrawals are limited to $10,000 per year for K-12 students.

 Similarly, with a health savings account (HSA), you contribute pre-tax money and take it out tax-free to cover expenses related to doctor visits, health screenings and other medical services.
-The current maximum yearly contribution for individuals is $3,550 and $7,100 for families.
+The current yearly contribution limit for individuals is $3,650 and $7,300 for families.
 Those over age 55 can contribute an additional $1,000 per year.

 A balanced, diversified portfolio includes a combination of tax-advantaged, tax-free and fully taxable investment vehicles and investment accounts.
 Keep in mind the makeup of your portfolio affects your overall tax burden, so it’s important to consider the big picture.

 Tax-efficient investing and saving can be complicated, but it boils down to a few key principles:

 - Typically, you’ll want to hold on to investments as long as possible.
 When it comes to capital gains, for example, holdings kept longer than a year receive the preferential long-term capital gains rate.
 As a rule of thumb, remember that investments with longer horizons might help lower your tax bill.